-Global environmental risks such as climate change, resource consumption and plastic waste management have an increasingly negative impact on our oceans which, in turn, threatens the marine species on which we depend.
-The way we operate has to be environmentally responsible and also show a duty of care for our workers in how we operate.
+Global environmental risks such as climate change, resource consumption and waste management have an increasingly negative impact on our oceans which, in turn, threatens the marine species on which we depend.
+The way we operate has to be environmentally responsible and also show a duty of care for our workers.

-We have initiatives in place that contribute to water reduction, energy consumption, waste to landfill reduction, reducing greenhouse gas emissions and accident reduction.
+We have initiatives in place that contribute to water reduction, energy efficiency, waste to landfill reduction, reducing greenhouse gas emissions and accident reduction in our workplace.
 We want everyone who works for Thai Union to play an active role in delivering our safety, health and environmental goals—we see safety and environmental protection as everyone’s business.
 We also strive to make advances in our occupational health and safety policies, continually strengthening our safety standards, procedures and processes.
 For more information on Thai Union’s environmental performance, please see here.

 SAFETY AND OCCUPATIONAL HEALTH

-We are committed to reducing our Lost Time Injury Frequency Rate (LTIFR) though the implementation of our Group SHE Management Guidelines, adhering to SHE mandatory requirements, and top three issue and root cause analysis including near miss programs.
-This resulted in a decrease of our LTIFR from 0.89 cases per 200,000 hours worked in 2016 to 0.45 cases per 200,000 hours worked in 2020, a reduction of 49 percent, with no employee fatalities.
-In 2020, our Total recordable incident rate (TRIR) was 0.63 cases per 200,000 hours worked.
-Moreover, we also maintained our occupational illness frequency rate for employees at zero.
+We are committed to achieving our Lost Time Injury Frequency Rate (LTIFR) targets though the implementation of our Group SHE Management Guidelines, adhering to SHE mandatory requirements, and top three issues and root cause analysis including near miss programs.

 Water is essential to continuity in the food business thus responsible water management is critical to the future of Thai Union’s business, especially in water stressed areas where we operate.
 We facilitate sustainable management of water catchments around our factories by improving water usage efficiency and reuse & recycle water in production process.